Driving Towards Driverless Cars

 Your Rights if You've Been in an Accident With a Self-Driving Vehicle

+As in any accident, there are a few critical steps to take if you've been involved in an accident with an automated vehicle.
+Call the police so a police report can be generated.
+If you are hurt, seek medical attention.
 Finally, retain the services of an experienced personal injury attorney like William Mattar.
-Pursuing your insurance claim, especially with an automated vehicle, can be complicated, and you’ll need a Buffalo car accident attorney in your corner.
-When you’re ready to discuss your case, give us a call today.
+Pursuing your insurance claim, especially with an automated vehicle, can be complicated, and you'll need a Buffalo car accident attorney in your corner.
+When you're ready to discuss your case, give us a call today.